RickMar0/Sushi-Order-Organizer/README.md

-strongly suggest to view this file in code.
+strongly suggest to view this file in a code editor.

 little organizer for your sushi orders